Of all possessions, a friend is the most precious.

 - Zagi would know a fashionable foremost from a hole in the wall?
 I don’t think so.

-- Actually, the elderly housekeeper of a countess, left to oversee the property during the family’s annual installation at a country estate.
+- Actually, the elderly head-housekeeper of a countess, left to oversee the property during the family’s annual installation at a country estate.
+She and the rest of the caretaker staff were well rewarded for some fine performances.